Keywords; atlanto axial joint anatomy, chiropractic help, whiplash research, cervical facet syndrome.

-This page provides information on a joint that is hugely important in the treatment of headaches, dizziness and severe neck pain.
+This page provides information on an area that is hugely important in the treatment of headaches, dizziness and severe neck pain.

 The atlas is the first bone in the neck.
-It is quite unlike any other bone in the body; it's simply a ring, with facets above and below which articulate with it's nearest neighbours, namely the occiput of the skull above, and the axis below.
+It is quite unlike any othe in the body; it's simply a ring, with facets above and below which articulate with its nearest neighbours, namely the occiput of the skull and the axis.

-The axis too is quite unique.
-It is not unlike the other neck vertebrae, except that it has peg called the dens jutting straight upwards.
+The axis, too, is quite unique.
+It is not unlike the other neck vertebrae, except that it has a peg called the dens jutting straight upwards.

 The atlas rotates on this dens, giving the neck about 50 percent of its rotation.

 The Japanese call the axis the Little Buddha.
 Without too much imagination, you can see why.

 "Greetings from Winnipeg, Canada.
 Whilst surfing the web I found your website; it's very informative.
 Congratulations."

 The spinal cord, perhaps the most sensitive tissue in the body, passes down through the atlas and axis, carrying vital information to and from the body.
 Because of this intimate relationship, subluxations have a profoundly negative effect on the body.
 Whiplash almost invariably leaves its mark on the cervical spine anatomy; hence today there is much whiplash research being done.

 The rules are simple; belt up, don't drink and drive, travel more slowly, obey the laws of the road and take a break every couple hours.
 The consequences of doing your own thing when behind the wheel are too ghastly to contemplate.
 Death, life long pain and disability are not uncommon.